Jeevs11/BaseLineIQ/README.md

 This project was built to fulfill this intent:

-> **To transform thousands of rows of public health survey data into something that immediately highlights where attention is needed?**
+> **To transform thousands of rows of public health survey data into something that immediately highlights where attention is needed**

 BaselineIQ is a reproducible data analytics workflow that compares **NFHS-4** and **NFHS-5** district-level health indicators, identifies meaningful changes over time, prioritizes indicators requiring monitoring, and presents the findings through publication-ready visualizations.